swapnilblues/social-media-for-developers-server-node/README.md

 This project was part of our Web Devlopment course (CS5610) at Northeastern University.
 This repo contains the front-end code.

 We are using the GitHub API to get the public repositories of users.
+The Github API too fetch a user profile and user details doesn't require a github token.

 ## Technologies used:
 * MongoDB